groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/net/pdf.en.md

     link_title: "Learn more"
     picture: "about_viewer.svg" # 480 X 400
     content: |
-       Get detailed reports about differences at documents of popular formats at your .NET applications.
+       Get detailed reports about differences at PDF documents at your .NET applications.
+Merge distinct PDFs to a new one with the same format.
 Use GroupDocs.Comparison for .NET APIs by adding a couple lines of code.
-Developers can easily display PDF, Word Processing, Excel Spreadsheet, Presentation, Visio, Project, Outlook and many other popular document formats in HTML5, image or PDF modes.
-The document rendering is fast, identical to the original source file, and it does not require installing additional software or any other external libraries.
+Process PDFs and other formats without third-party software.

 ############################# Steps ############################
 steps: